 - Sexual history – the number of partners you’ve had and what kind of protection you used

-- Risk factors – whether you’ve had unprotected sex or used needles
+- Risk factors – like whether you’ve had sex without a condom or used drugs with needles

 Share the facts.

-“Getting tested is easier than ever before.
-They can test your urine for chlamydia and gonorrhea, two of the most common STDs.
+- “Getting tested is easier than ever before.
+Doctors can test urine (pee) for chlamydia and gonorrhea, some of the most common STDs.
 And some HIV tests can give results in 20 minutes.
 You may not even have to give blood.”

 Agree to stay safe.